 Email is the centerpiece of modern communication.
 But let’s not forget about the trusty telephone.
 Indeed, there’s no better way to build rapport and dig deep on prospect motivations than talking to them directly.

-Get an understanding of which segment your prospect falls into by conducting some research.
+Get an understanding of which segment your prospect falls into by conducting thorough research.
 This means getting your hands on the insights that will make an impact during your first conversation.

 LinkedIn is a gold mine for this insight.
 Visit their profile and check out what their career journey has been like.
 For example, if they’ve just started in a new role, it’s likely they’re looking for new approaches and vendors to make a positive impression.